liquidinstruments/moku-examples/docs/reference/specan/sa_output.md

   type: integer
   unit: null
 - default: null
-  description: Sinewave peak-to-peak amplitude (On Moku:Pro, the output sine wave amplitude is limited to -1V to 1V above 100 MHz)
+  description: The peak-to-peak amplitude of the output sinewave (On Moku:Pro, the output sine wave amplitude is limited to -1V to 1V above 100 MHz)
   name: amplitude
   param_range:
    mokugo: 1e-3 to 10